DexWinBet

 Hard to scan - cognitive load

-Poor use of screen real estate and weak visual hierarchy made it difficult to scan the dashboard.
+As pointed by users and a comprehensive audit I conducted, poor use of screen real estate and weak visual hierarchy was making it difficult to scan the dashboard.

 Unintuitive filter toggles between sports and categories